BANYULA AUSTRALIA PROJECT

 Project Information:

-Banyula Australia Project (formerly Saratini Farm Project) is an environmental planting project located near Clunes, approximately 20km northeast of Lismore in the Northern Rivers region of New South Wales.
-Registered in June 2022, the project covers a total area of approximately 369 hectares.
-The property, situated near the Booyong Nature Reserve and bounded by the Wilsons River, was previously used for agricultural purposes, specifically grazing and horticulture, for at least five years prior to the project's commencement.
+Banyula Australia Project (formerly known as Saratini Farm Project) is a permanent environmental planting project located near Clunes, approximately 20km northeast of Lismore in the Northern Rivers region of New South Wales.
+Registered in June 2022, the project covers approximately 353 hectares (roughly 900 acres) of land situated within the Wilsons River catchment.
+The property, known locally as "Banyula," was established on land historically used for agriculture, primarily grazing, and is now the site of a significant ecological restoration effort aimed at regenerating the "Big Scrub" subtropical rainforest.